replicatedhq/troubleshoot.sh/docs/source/collect/logs.md

 The number of lines to include, starting from the newest.

 ##### `limits.maxBytes`
 The maximum file size of a collected pod log.
-Defaults to `5000000`, which is 5MB.
+Defaults to an integer value of`5000000` bytes, which is 5MB.
+The value can only be set as an integer value for the `maxBytes` limit.

 ## Example Collector Definition